 Update March 2021: This post relates to issues found in March 2020.
 A new, more serious set of security issues have been found in March 2021.
-See Tony Redmond’s post on the topic for more information and then join our live panel discussion on protecting Exchange Server from #HAFNIUM attacks on March 12.
+See Tony Redmond’s post on the topic for more information and watch on-demand our live panel discussion on protecting Exchange Server from #HAFNIUM attacks from March 12.

 If you haven’t already done so, this week you should be applying patches to your Exchange Servers.
 A reasonably easy to exploit vulnerability has been disclosed by Microsoft as CVE-2020-0688.